samthorold/scribbles/docs/risk.md

 - difficult to realise investment - because [x]
 - may need to sell below market price to accelerate sale
+- timing of cashflows all near the end of the term of the contract

 #### Business

 - CALL ST if underlying asset is property
+- longevity
+- mortality
+- early repayment

 #### Operational

 - poorly drafted contract
 - fraud
+- poor management of data and the underwriting process
+- accused of mis-selling the product e.g. if high pressure selling techniques are used